 This page may include affiliate links.
 Please see the disclosure page for more information.

-It may be surprising to some that many of our household products that we cannot imagine life without contain harmful toxic chemicals.
-Often times we put our trust in the companies or the government to protect us from ingredients that would be harmful, but unfortunately this is not reality.
+It may be surprising to some that many of our household products that we cannot imagine life without contain harmful, toxic chemicals.
+Often times we put our trust in the company or the government to protect us from ingredients that would be harmful, but unfortunately this is not reality.